SQream/sqream_docs/connecting_to_sqream/client_drivers/dotnet/index.rst

 *************************
 .NET
 *************************
-The SqreamNet ADO.NET Data Provider allows you to connect to a SQream database server through .NET environments.
-This page describes how to establish such connection.
+The SqreamNet ADO.NET Data Provider lets you connect to SQream through your .NET environment.

 The .NET page includes the following sections: